mboglesby/town-of-cary-utility-payment/README.md

   * Note: If you are running ubuntu, you can install this via apt.

 NOTES:
 * <payment_card> must be a key in the cardRadioButtonLabels dictionary (stored in this script).
-This dictionary matches a payment card to the corresponding radio button label on the Town of Cary's payment site.
+This dictionary matches a payment card 'nickname' (defined by you; can be anything) to the corresponding radio button label on the Town of Cary's payment site.
+You will have to get the radio button label from the payment site's html code.
 * 'town_of_cary_login.py' must be located in the same directory as 'town_of_cary_payment.py'.
 Username and password must be filled in in 'town_of_cary_login.py'.
 See 'town_of_cary_login.py' for details.

 ### town_of_cary_login.py